Wisdom Teeth Removal

 Wisdom Teeth Removal in River Edge, Westwood, Englewood, and Livingston NJ

 With an oral examination and x-rays of the mouth, our oral surgeons can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
-Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist, or by an oral and maxillofacial surgeon.
+Patients are generally first evaluated in their mid-teen years by their dentist, orthodontist, or an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Our doctors are trained, licensed, and highly experienced in providing various types of anesthesia for patients.

 Ready to Schedule Your Wisdom Removal Consultation?Book an Online Appointment or Call an office near you.
 Our friendly and caring staff are here to assist you with any questions.